memfault/interrupt/_drafts/best-of-binutils.md

 ---
 title: "Best of GNU Binutils and other ELF introspection tools"
-description: "A guide of how to make the most of GNU binutils to examine binaries using tools such as readelf, nm, and objdump with practical examples"
+description: "A guide of how to make the most of GNU binutils to examine binaries using tools such as readelf, nm, and objdump with practical examples and recommendations."
 image: ""
 tags: [better-firmware, fw-code-size]
 author: chris
 ---

 There's a lot that takes place between the C code you write and the binary that winds up executing on a device.
-Understanding how to look at and inspect what is emitted by the compiler saves time and improves can improve your efficiency in many areas of the development lifecycle -- such as debugging system problems, identifying issues with compilers or debug info emitted, reducing the size of binaries, and optimizing an application for performance and minimal latency.
+Understanding how to look at and inspect what is emitted by the compiler saves time and improves can improve your efficiency in many areas of the development lifecycle -- such as debugging system problems, identifying issues with compilers or debug info emitted, reducing the size of binaries, and optimizing an application for performance and latency.

 <!-- excerpt start -->

-In this article, we will explore some of the best binary introspection tools available such as GNU Binutils.
+In this article, we will explore some of my favorite binary introspection tools, such as GNU Binutils.
+The material is geared toward the embedded software crowd that typically writes C and C++, but many of the ideas, tools, and lessons learned can be applied to a variety of low-level software.
 We will walk through practical examples of how the tools can be leveraged to aid in the embedded development process irrespective of the compiler you are using (e.g. GCC, Clang, IAR, ARMCC).

 <!-- excerpt end -->